Ly0n/awesome-robotic-tooling/README.md

 * [iceoryx](https://github.com/eclipse/iceoryx) - an IPC middleware for POSIX-based systems
 * [rosbridge_suite](https://github.com/RobotWebTools/rosbridge_suite) - provides a JSON interface to ROS, allowing any client to send JSON to publish or subscribe to ROS topics, call ROS services, and more
 * [ros2arduino](https://github.com/ROBOTIS-GIT/ros2arduino) - This library helps the Arduino board communicate with the ROS2 using XRCE-DDS.
+* [eCAL](https://github.com/continental/) - The enhanced communication abstraction layer (eCAL) is a middleware that enables scalable, high performance interprocess communication on a single computer node or between different nodes in a computer network

 #### Ethernet and Wireless Networking
 * [SOES](https://github.com/OpenEtherCATsociety/SOES) - SOES is an EtherCAT slave stack written in c